alexch/codelikethis/public/lessons/client_side_coding/ajax.md

 # Browser Fetch API - Errors

-* Either handle or raise errors at the end
+* The system will raise errors as exceptions by default
+* If you want to handle errors catch them like shown below
 * Use `.catch(function(error) { do_something_here })`

 ```javascript